eetukarttunen/wp-back2top-plugin/README.md

-# Back 2 Top plugin for Wordpress
+# Back2Top plugin for Wordpress

-**Back 2 Top** adds a customizable "back-to-top" button to your WordPress website, allowing users to easily scroll to the top of the page.
+**Back2Top** adds a customizable "back-to-top" button to your WordPress website, allowing users to easily scroll to the top of the page.

 ### Settings page:
 ![image](https://github.com/user-attachments/assets/12745e51-f7a4-4a0a-bf07-5ad8d42db66a)